Never get confused again with neither and nor

 The dog is not able to fly.

-Because we have two negatives with not that agree, we can join these phrases together.
+Because we have two negatives with not that agree, we can join each prepositional phrase together.

 Neither the cat nor the dog is able to fly.